-- 25. Suspension of Posting Requirements. - (a) A motion to suspend the posting requirements of Rule 21 must be in writing, specifying the committee and the bills or resolutions to which the motion applies, be carried on the calendar before it may be taken up by the House, and adopted by the affirmative vote of 60 members elected.
-The calendar requirements of this Rule may be suspended only by unanimous consent.
+- 25. Suspension of Posting Requirements. - (a) A motion to suspend the posting requirements of Rule 21 must be in writing, specifying the committee and the bills or resolutions to which the motion applies, and adopted by the affirmative vote of 60 members elected.
 The requirement that the motion be in writing may not be suspended. - (b) Except for those provisions that may not be suspended or that require unanimous consent, this Rule may be suspended only by the affirmative vote of 71 members elected.

-- 26. Rights of the Public. - (a) If a bill or resolution has been properly set for hearing and witnesses are present and wish to testify, the committee shall hear the witnesses at the scheduled time and place, subject to Rule 10(c). - (b) Any person wishing to offer testimony to a committee hearing of a bill or resolution shall be given a reasonable opportunity to do so, orally or in writing.
+- 26. Rights of the Public. - (a) If a legislative measure or subject matter has been properly set for hearing and witnesses are present and wish to testify, the committee shall hear the witnesses at the scheduled time and place, subject to Rule 10(c). - (b) Any person wishing to offer testimony to a committee hearing of a legislative measure or subject matter shall be given a reasonable opportunity to do so, orally or in writing.
 The Chairperson may set time limits for presentation of oral testimony.
 No testimony in writing is required of any witness, but any witness may submit a statement in writing for the committee record.
 All persons offering testimony shall complete a "Record of Committee Witness" form and submit it to the committee clerk before testifying.
-In the case of standing or special committees with Co-Chairpersons from different political parties, the "Chairperson" means the Co-Chairperson from the majority caucus. - (c) A motion to foreclose further oral testimony by witnesses on a matter before a committee may be adopted only by a three-fifths majority of those voting on the motion.
+In the case of standing or special committees with Co-Chairpersons from different political parties, the "Chairperson" means the Co-Chairperson from the majority caucus.

+- (c) A motion to foreclose further oral testimony by witnesses on a matter before a committee may be adopted only by a three-fifths majority of those voting on the motion.
 No such motion is in order until both proponents and opponents requesting to be heard have been given a fair and substantial opportunity to express their positions.
 No one shall be prohibited from filing for the record "Record of Committee Witness" forms or written statements while the matter is before the committee. - (d) Meetings of committees and subcommittees shall be open to the public.
 Committee meetings of the House may be closed to the public if two-thirds of the members elected to the House determine, by a record vote, that the public interest so requires. - (e) This Rule cannot be suspended retroactively.

 27. Smoking.
 Smoking is prohibited at any official committee hearing, and no committee member, staff member, or member of the public is permitted to smoke in the room in which the hearing is being held.
+(Source: H.R.
+46, 100th G.A.)